 Why Video Content Is Becoming Increasingly Vital Online

-Due to the popularization of online video, and the rise of sites like YouTube, video content has become an central aspect of everyday internet existence.
+Due to the popularization of online video, and the rise of sites like YouTube, video content has become a central aspect of everyday internet existence.
 In 2017, video constituted 74% of all online traffic, and over half of all internet users watch at least one video online every day.

 This was not the case even a few years ago.
-The proliferation of high-speed internet, along with the increase in internet usage on mobile devices, has lead to a boom for video.
+The proliferation of high-speed internet, along with the increase in internet usage on mobile devices, has led to a boom for video.
 It also helps that the software and hardware required to produce quality video content is now a lot easier to afford and use by non-professionals.